anvil-ui/anvil/README.md

 ## DSL

-The bottom part of the iceberg is Anvil DSL.
+The bottom part of the iceberg is Inkremental DSL.

 DSL consists of a few handwritten property setters, but most of it is generated from java classes in the android SDK.

-See a full list of the DSL methods for each API level [here](https://github.com/inkremental/anvil/blob/master/DSL.md).
+See a full list of the DSL methods for each API level [here](https://github.com/inkremental/inkremental/blob/master/DSL.md).

 ### Property setters